DukeNukem4ever/Getting-and-Cleaning-Data/codebook.md

 The gsub function proved to be very useful for cleaning up the variable names with special characters in between.

 # Step 5: Creating a second tidy data set with the average of each variable for each activity and each subject.
-A single table containing the averages and means was created with the help of the aggregate function for the variables.
+A single table containing the averages and means was created with the help of aggregate function for the variables.